brettstimmerman/brettstimmerman.github.com/README.md

 # brettstimmerman.github.com

-This is the source of my personal website powered by vanilla Jekyll and GitHub Pages.
+This is the source of my personal website powered by Jekyll and GitHub Pages.

-The posts are in Markdown format.